LCSW, LCAS, CCS

 Producing professional education materials, as well as documentary films, Tab co-directed the LGBTQ advocacy short, “My Marriage is not Threatened by Gay Marriage in North Carolina,” the winner of the 2013 National Association of Social Workers Media Award for Best Documentary.
 In 2020, Tab completed the fifteen-year production of “Park View”, a feature documentary illuminating the humanity of lesbian hate crime murder victim Talana Kreeger and the resilience of her community.

 Tab is in network with most BCBS PPO plans and Cigna.
-He sees clients via telehealth exclusively.
+He sees clients via telehealth.

 Tab brings a wealth of experience to sex therapy, applying a bio/psycho/social perspective that views the whole person in the context of their relationships, their work, and their community.